IvS-KULeuven/ComboCode/README.md

     - $ git commit -a -m "Document your changes!
 Either in-line, or without the -m tag so a text editor opens for documentation."
     - $ git push origin  dev

-* Then you can create a pull request to the upstream version of the code (i.e. the IvS-KULeuven account), and wait for the pull request to be merged with the upstream remote, as described <a href="https://help.github.com/articles/creating-a-pull-request/"> here</a>.
+* Then you can go to GitHub and select the dev branch.
+Create a pull request to the upstream version of the code (i.e. the IvS-KULeuven account), and wait for the pull request to be merged with the upstream remote, as described <a href="https://help.github.com/articles/creating-a-pull-request/"> here</a>.
+Once the pull-request was accepted, you can proceed to update your master branch as described above.

-* To update your own origin/master branch (make sure to be in your master branch!), you should fetch the upstream repo and rebase it (i.e. merge, but keep a clean commit history):
-    - $ git checkout master
-    - $ git fetch upstream
-    - $ git rebase upstream/master

-* Don't forget to update your online GitHub repo (add the -f flag once after rebasing):
-    - $ git push -f origin master